• Home

 • Combine flour, sugar and baking powder in a bowl; mix well.

-• Gently fold in the butter and 1 cup of the raspberries; then pour batter into the spring form pan.
+• Gently fold in the melted butter and 1 cup of the raspberries; then pour batter into the spring form pan.

 • Top the batter with the remaining 1 cup of raspberries; then bake for approximately 50 minutes or until the cake is golden brown and a tester inserted into the middle comes out clean.
 Allow to cool 15-20 minutes before removing it from the pan.
 Store tightly wrapped at room temperature.
 Can be made up to 2 days ahead.